maanvik/ai-dsa-analyzer/README.md

 ## Usage

 1. Register an account and log in.
-2. Select a DSA problem from the categorized list.
-3. Input your approach to the problem.
+2. Input your approach to the problem.
-4. Receive AI-generated feedback and hints.
+3. Receive AI-generated feedback and hints.
-5. Track your learning progress on the dashboard.

 ## Contributing